cezarbajenaru/eks-course/EKS&Kubernetes.md

 A Pod will wait and retry until its referenced ConfigMap or Secret exists.
 A Service can exist before the Pods it selects — it just won’t have endpoints yet.
 A Deployment can create its ReplicaSet even before the Service exists — they’re loosely coupled via labels.
+Type	                                     Recommended order	Why  # the order of creation of resources Namespaces	                                🥇 First	Everything else lives inside them RBAC (Roles, RoleBindings, ServiceAccounts)	🥈 Second	Pods and controllers might need permissions ConfigMaps / Secrets	                    🥉 Third	Pods reference them Services / Deployments / StatefulSets	    🏗️ Fourth	Core workloads Ingress / NetworkPolicy	                     🕸️ Last	Depend on running Services and Pods

+You can apply them all at once — Kubernetes will eventually reconcile the correct state — but applying them in this logical order avoids transient “NotFound” warnings.

 CLI's:  AWS CLI - control multiple AWS services though command line and automate though scripts.
 Manages the cluster